São Paulo Forum

-São Paulo Forum (FSP), also known as the Foro de São Paulo, is a conference of left-wing political parties and other organizations from the Americas, primarily Latin America and the Caribbean.
+São Paulo Forum (FSP), also known as the Foro de São Paulo, is a conference of left-wing political parties and organizations from the Americas, primarily Latin America and the Caribbean.
 It was launched by the Workers' Party (Partido dos Trabalhadores – PT) of Brazil in 1990 in the city of São Paulo.

-The Forum of São Paulo was constituted in 1990, when the Brazilian Workers' Party approached other parties and social movements of Latin America and the Caribbean with the objective of debating the new international scenario after the fall of the Berlin Wall and the consequences of the implementation of what were taken as neoliberal policies adopted at the time by contemporary right-leaning governments in the region, the stated main objective of the conference being to argue for alternatives to neoliberalism.
+The Forum of São Paulo was constituted in 1990, when the Brazilian Workers' Party approached other parties of Latin America and the Caribbean to debate the new international scenario after the fall of the Berlin Wall and rising adoption of some economic liberalization policies implemented at the time by right-leaning governments in the region.
+The stated main objective of the conference was to argue for alternatives to neoliberalism.

 The first meeting held in São Paulo in July 1990 was attended by members of 48 parties and organizations from Latin American and the Caribbean.
 The original name given to the meeting was Meeting of Left and Anti-imperialist Parties and Organizations of Latin America (Encontro de Partidos e Organizações de Esquerda e Anti-imperialistas da América Latina).
 Since the 1991 meeting in Mexico City, it started being alternately called Foro de São Paulo in reference to the location of the first meeting.
-Subsequent meetings have hosted by many of the parties throughout the region.
+Subsequent meetings have been hosted by many of the parties throughout the region.